keystonejs/keystone/.changeset/quiet-suits-fetch.md

 '@keystone-6/core': minor
 ---

-Added `db.nativeType` option to the `text` field to customise the database type.
+Adds `db.nativeType` option to the `text` field to customise the database type